andrew-drogalis/Ideal-Home-Location/assets/wiki/methodology.md

 ### Finding Skewness

-The rank compares each region of the united states against each other and provideds a method for sorting based on the dataset distribution.
-Highly skewed datasets tend to over exaggerate the mean relative to the median.
+The ranking compares each region of the united states against one another.
+The method of comparison is based on the skewness of the dataset distribution and the deviation ratio.

 ### Median Ranking